 Our health and well-being is important for so many things.
 If we are not healthy and looking after ourselves and our support networks, what we are capable of can be limited.

-When a person with a disability has poor health, it can affect them more severely and be detrimental to that persons development, recovery and capabilities in doing day to day tasks.
-Understanding how to best look after a person and and caring for their health comes with first hand experience, trial and error and educating yourself through reading, watching and listening to a variety of resources.
+When a person has poor health, it can affect them more severely and be detrimental to that persons development, recovery and capabilities in doing day to day tasks.
+Understanding how to best look after a person and caring for their health comes with first hand experience, trial and error and educating yourself through reading, watching and listening to a variety of resources.

 Autism, What Does It All Mean?